Geo Target Your Way To A Higher CTR & Quality Score

 Instead, we’re going to use regional targeting to add the County, City or State of the SEARCHER to the bottom of your ad.
 When the person that’s performing the search sees their OWN City, State or County below their ad they not only see a word they can relate to but an ad that’s a little different to most (if not all) of the other ads on the page.
 This has an immediate and sometimes astonishing impact on click through rates.

-To achieve this we simply need to get a little more granular with our regional targeting in AdWords.
+To achieve this we simply need to get a little more granular with our regional targeting in Google Ads.
 It’s really quite simple.
 Instead of targeting a whole country like the US or Ireland, select “target specific locations within a single country or territories” and select EVERY STATE .
 You could even select every metropolitan area or even every city to have THOSE show up below the ad.

 Likewise, Instead of targeting the whole country of The Republic Of Ireland, select “target specific locations within a single country or territories” and select all 26 Counties in The Republic instead.
 If you are based in Dublin for example, using this method, a searcher from Cork would see the word “Cork” below your ad.